d3x0r/STFRPhysics/README.md

  18 mul 6 adds

-// 1 add for origin adjust from basis origin

 36 multiply and 12 adds
-(vs 27 and 14)

  storage 16(12) values (9 + 3)   usually sent as 4x4 or 3x3 and 3.
 ```